mbabynames search ✿

 Yvette Rose

-Yvette translates to "noble and strong".
+Yvette translates to "yew tree".
 Rose to "rose flower".
 Together they create a full-name meaning with real texture.
 At 2 syllables, Yvette needs a shorter middle to stay balanced.
 Rose does that.

 Yvette Grace